chsclarke/gatsby-js-portfolio-site/README.md

 Please add your own resumes and avatar photo to `/static`.
 Update the filenames in `config.js`.

+To modify the colors of the site, go to `src/assets/sass/_variables.scss.` I will add this to config.js soon.

 A great resource to build your resume in all theses filetypes is www.resume.io.
 You can do a $2 free trial.

 ## Deployment

 You will want to purchase a domain for this step.
 I reccomend the format firstname + lastname + .com OR firstname + middle inital + lastname + .com OR some variant.
+I used domains.google to purchase it.

 I used [netlify](https://www.netlify.com/) to host my site.
 Its incredibly fast and easy, and the hosting free tier is more than sufficient for a personal site.